-The NSW Mental Health Commission has developed new video resources for the Peer Work Hub website to promote the mental health peer workforce.
+The Mental Health Commission of New South Wales has developed new video resources for the Peer Work Hub website to promote the mental health peer workforce.
 The Peer Work Hub is a free online resource that supports employers to build and strengthen their mental health peer workforces.

 Peer workers are people with a lived experience of a mental health issue and recovery or experience of caring for someone with a mental health issue, who draw on their own lived experience to offer support to others.
 Many peer workers undertake formal mental health training.
 Peer workers are in a unique position to build connections and rapport with people by inspiring hope and modelling recovery.

 During the Commission’s community visits around NSW, people reported that the peer workforce is growing, and that peer work is becoming the essential ingredient for all successful mental health programs and services.
 This is wonderful to hear, however more peer workers are needed.
 Studies show that peer work support produces outcomes as good as, and in some cases, superior to, services from non–peer professionals.

 The new videos capture the vision for peer work – as an essential part of every mental health and community service team.
 The videos are practical resources that address key questions and challenges that employers may have around building or growing their peer workforce, including peer supervision, supporting people with mental health issues in the workplace and the difference between peer workers and carer peer workers.